Young Actors Summer Institute (YASI)

 One Week Summer Programs

 Students entering grades 10 – 12 (and graduating seniors) can attend an extra week of YASI to mount a full Shakespearean production.
 Students are led in a Shakespeare crash course from casting to blocking, teaching, and performing on the Trinity Rep stage.
-This year, YASI Shakes is shaking it up (pun intended) by making it a musical.
-Not all roles will require singing, but be prepared to sing at your audition.
 Students must be a part of the full YASI program in July to participate.

 August 5 – 9, 2019, 9:00 am – 5:00 pm, with shows on August 9 and 10 at 7:30 pm